dcgrigsby/bitnet/README.md

 ## Citation

-If you use this project in your research, please cite it appropriately.
-BitNet 1.58-bit quantization research is based on the following:
+If you use this project in your research, please cite the BitNet paper:

 ```bibtex
 @article{ma2024bitnet,